skymccrary/WoWhisper/README.md

 ## Works With
 - World of Warcraft (Retail)
-- World of Warcraft Classic Anniversary - The Burning Crusade (TBC)
+- World of Warcraft Classic Anniversary

 ## Features